DOI-USGS/usgscsm/README.md

 ## Testing USGSCSM

-All of the tests for USGSCSM are written in the googletests framework and are run via ctest.
+All of the tests for USGSCSM are written in the googletest framework and are run via ctest.
 To run all of the tests simply run `ctest` in the build.

 All of the tests are purposefully written to use generic data that values have